Exhibitor Rules and Regulations

 Protection of the Convention Center

-Exhibitors will be held liable for any damage caused to the Phoenix Convention Center property and no material or matter of any kind shall be posted on, tacked, nailed, screwed, or otherwise attached to columns, walls, floors or other parts or portions of the facilities or furnishings.
+Exhibitors will be held liable for any damage caused to the Music City Center property and no material or matter of any kind shall be posted on, tacked, nailed, screwed, or otherwise attached to columns, walls, floors or other parts or portions of the facilities or furnishings.
 Whatever may be necessary to properly protect the building, equipment or furniture will be installed at the expense of the exhibitor.
 If any controversy arises as to the need or propriety, the Convention Center will be the final judge thereof and their decision shall be binding on all parties concerned.

 Sales and Order Taking